ota-meshi/eslint-plugin-math/docs/rules/prefer-number-is-integer.md

 ## 📖 Rule Details

-This rule aims to enforce the use of `Number.isInteger()` instead of other checking ways.
+This rule aims to enforce the use of `Number.isInteger()` instead of other checking ways to determine if a value is an integer.

+`Number.isInteger()` provides several advantages over manual integer checking:

+- **Type safety**: Only returns `true` for actual numbers that are integers
+- **No type coercion**: Doesn't convert non-numbers to numbers before checking
+- **Clear semantics**: Explicitly designed for integer checking
+- **Performance**: Optimized native implementation
+- **Edge case handling**: Properly handles special values like `Infinity` and `NaN`

+### Why Manual Checks Are Problematic

+Manual integer checks using floor, ceil, trunc, or modulo operations can be:

+- Less readable and express intent poorly
+- Potentially less performant due to extra mathematical operations
+- Prone to edge case issues with very large numbers or special values
+- Not type-safe (may coerce non-numbers)

 <eslint-code-block fix>